Clipper Circuits

 SERIES POSITIVE CLIPPER

 In a series positive clipper, a diode is connected in series with the output, as shown in Fig 1(a).
-During the positive half of the input voltage, the terminal A is positive with respect to B. This reverse biases the diode and it acts as an open switch Therefore all the applied voltage drops across the diode and none across the resistor As a result of this there is no output voltage during the positive half cycle of the input voltage.
+During the positive half of the input voltage, terminal A is positive with respect to B. This reverse biases the diode and it acts as an open switch Therefore all the applied voltage drops across the diode and none across the resistor As a result of this there is no output voltage during the positive half cycle of the input voltage.

 Series Positive Clipper